 Your health plan may not cover the benefits if:

 - You have a "grandfathered" plan.
-This is a plan that was already in place before the Affordable Care Act was signed into law on March 23, 2010.
+This is a plan that was already in place before the Affordable Care Act was signed into law on March 23, 2010 and has made few changes since then.

 Limits on Essential Benefits